lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### _Tutorial_

 To get started, create a new working directory and move into it, here we will call it "si".
-Then copy the silicon init file "init.si"{: style="color: green"}.
+Then copy the silicon init file _init.si_{: style="color: green"}.
 The init file is the starting point, it contains basic structural information in a format that is recognised by the code (analogous to the POSCAR file in VASP).

     $ mkdir si
     $ cd si